 Take a closer look at how team members get the information they need from each other, from team leads, and from other teams or departments and make sure there is a free flow.
 So many problems and poor dynamics result from a lack of the free flow of information and sometimes it takes some detective work to figure out where the breakdowns are and what kind of behaviors are behind it.

 Are people being territorial and controlling information in an attempt to have more control themselves or make themselves ‘indispensable’ in some way?
 Do they block information flow because they are dismissive or patronizing of the staff or departments that need the information?
 Are they always too busy with other tasks to respond to requests?
 Are they trying to sabotage an outcome for their own gain?
 There is a myriad of human weaknesses behind the breakdown in information flow, but they can be really destructive to team morale and dynamics so find out what’s going on and fix it.

-When making plans and taking decisions at meetings, write it down.
-Follow up on conversations with some dot points of next steps and who is responsible for what.
+When making plans and decisions at meetings, write them down.
+Follow up on conversations with some next steps and who is responsible for what.
 This helps reduce ambiguity as people often quickly forget what’s been said in a meeting or conversation.
 Putting it in writing is important to not only jog people’s memory but to refer back to and hold each other to account if things are not delivered as agreed upon.